 Giving back helps kids understand that not everyone has a loving family, a roof over their heads, and good friends to support them.
 It’s important to talk to your kids about poverty so they understand that not all kids and families are the same… and so they can grasp the importance of helping those in need.

 There are tons of ways you and your family can give back this season — like donating a coat to a KidSnips hair salon for the Chicago Bears Coat Drive.
 We’re collecting coats to support kids and families who might not be able to stay warm on their own this winter.
-And your kid doesn’t have to get a haircut to donate.
+And you don’t need to schedule a kid’s haircut to donate.
 We’ll show how grateful we are for YOU by giving you a $5 coupon toward any in-store toy or product.

 Note: Coat donations accepted October 20 – November 20, 2019.
 Acceptance of donations is up to the discretion of KidSnips.
 Coupon good for $5 off any in-store toys or merchandise.
 Coupon valid through March 1, 2020.
 Maximum three coupons per family.
 No haircut necessary.
 Not valid with any other offers.